 B3 Describing the Marine Environment

-Developers should use the following analysis as a starting point for a site specific technical and operational analysis including any extra site-specific information and excluding (with a justification) information that is not applicable.in conjunction
+Developers should use the following analysis as a starting point for a site specific technical and operational analysis including any extra site-specific information and excluding (with a justification) information that is not applicable.

+This section should be read in conjunction with MGN 543 Annex 1

 B.3.1 Description of a Technical and Operational Analysis

-The developer’s technical and operational analysis and the navigational safety risk assessment will both be expected to include a description of:

-The technical scope of the development and how this relates to maritime safety.

-The structural details of turbines, platforms, devices and cabling.

-The positioning, configuration and proposed structure of the development as a whole.

-How the development will be built, commissioned, operated and decommissioned and how this relates to maritime safety.

 The developer’s analysis will be expected to cover navigational risks which will include appropriate search and rescue and emergency response overviews and how these will be assessed and managed over all phases of the OREI development.

 The developer’s analysis will be expected to include a systematic identification of: